imixs/imixs-workflow/src/site/markdown/maven.md

 		</dependencies>

-__Note:__ The deployment descriptiors for the EJB Module (ejb-jar.xml) are not part of the Imixs-Workflow jar files and need to be provided by the deployed application.
+__Note:__ The deployment descriptors for the EJB Module (ejb-jar.xml) are not part of the Imixs-Workflow jar files and need to be provided by the deployed application.
 This enables the application to provide custom environment specific configurations.
-See the following example of a ejb-jar.xml file providing the JNDI Mail ressource to the Imixs-Workflow engine:
+See the following example of a ejb-jar.xml file providing the JNDI Mail resource to the Imixs-Workflow engine:

 	<?xml version="1.0" encoding="UTF-8"?>